Places

 Riyadh Cultural Launch

-- Spend 2–3 nights in Riyadh; visit museums, tour Diriyah’s mudbrick heritage, meet social innovation partners, and host private program gatherings respecting local regulations.
+- Spend 2–3 nights in Riyadh to visit museums, tour Diriyah’s mudbrick heritage, meet social innovation partners, and host private gatherings that respect local regulations.

-- Add Edge of the World excursion for sunrise reflection and cultural orientation.
+- Add an Edge of the World excursion for sunrise reflection and cultural orientation.

 AlUla Heritage & Desert Retreats

-- Fly to AlUla; explore Hegra UNESCO site, stargaze in desert camps, and facilitate generosity coaching at Maraya or Ashar Valley retreats.
+- Fly to AlUla to explore Hegra UNESCO sites, stargaze in desert camps, and hold leadership or generosity debriefs at Maraya or Ashar Valley retreats.

-- Partner with sustainable tourism projects investing in local communities.
+- Partner with sustainable tourism projects that invest in local communities.

 Jeddah & Red Sea Renewal

-- Continue to Jeddah; walk Al-Balad coral houses, engage with art collectives, and host private coastal gatherings in approved venues.
+- Continue to Jeddah for Al-Balad walking tours, art collective visits, and private coastal gatherings in approved venues.

-- Integrate marine conservation or dive/snorkel excursions on the Red Sea.
+- Integrate marine conservation programming or dive/snorkel excursions on the Red Sea.

 Vision 2030 Innovation Corridor (Optional)